We do five things really well:

 My system is simple, it’s basic and it works.
 The technique has been applied and refined among thousands of college and university students, and at major international communications firms.
 If readers just master three watchwords — Of, Is and By – the changes are dramatic.
 And yes, it will happen overnight.
 I mean it.

-The better writing book in part grew out of my teaching experiences at Humber College and Ryerson University.
+The better writing book in part grew out of my teaching experiences at Humber PR and Toronto Metropolitan University (TMU, formerly Ryerson).
 For a decade I was an adjunct professor of media studies at Humber, the centre of PR learning in Toronto, teaching many PR writing courses, and also media relations, politics and public affairs, internal and marketing comm, and more.
 My student recommendations were very strong; my LinkedIn page will attest to that.
-My current course at Ryerson is called Business Presentations, demonstrating how to be more effective in conjunction with Power Points.
+My current course at Ryerson is called Strategic Storytelling demonstrating how to be more effective in conjunction with Power Points.

 Out of this experience came involvement in conducting corporate seminars in better writing, story-telling and presentations.